Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Sequoia are $1,446 a year including full coverage.
-Comprehensive costs approximately $320, collision insurance costs $552, and liability costs around $416.
-A liability-only policy costs as low as $474 a year, and high-risk insurance costs around $3,126.
-16-year-old drivers cost the most to insure at up to $5,362 a year.
+The average insurance rates for a Toyota Sequoia are $1,446 a year for full coverage insurance.
+Comprehensive costs an estimated $320 a year, collision costs $552, and liability insurance is $416.
+Liability-only insurance costs around $474 a year, with high-risk driver insurance costing around $3,126.
+Teenage drivers cost the most to insure at $5,362 a year or more.

 Average premium for full coverage: $1,446

-Estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for different Sequoia trim levels.
+Estimates include $500 policy deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and Sequoia trim levels.

 Price Range Variability